-5.03.5 Standard punitive measures may include any combination of the following:
+5.03.5 Standard disciplinary measures may include any combination of the following at the discretion of the elections committee:

 - a.
 The immediate removal of all materials and/or postings in violation; - b.
 The reduction of an individual/campaign groups spending limit of up to 95%; - c.
-Prohibition of further campaign participation. - d.
+Prohibition further campaign participation. - d.
 Expulsion from the election process and disqualification.

-5.03.6 Campaigners whose spending limits have been reduced below the amount already spent must remove and forfeit materials, at the Commission's discretion, to decrease their total outstanding campaign spending below the new limit.
-Any campaigner found in violation must provide a new statement of spending and must forfeit any such materials to any Commissioner within one business day of such a finding.
+5.03.6 Candidate(s) whose spending limits have been reduced below the amount already spent must remove and forfeit materials, at the Commission's discretion, to decrease their total outstanding campaign spending below the new limit.
+Any found in violation must provide a new statement of spending and must forfeit any such materials to any Commissioner within one business day of such a finding.

-5.03.7 The Commission shall disqualify a campaigner from further participation in campaigning or in the election itself only upon a finding that the harm caused by that campaigner's violation has substantially and irreparably harmed the progress of a fair and impartial election.
+5.03.7 The Commission shall disqualify a candidate from further participation in campaigning or in the election itself only upon a finding that the harm caused by that candidate's violation has substantially and irreparably harmed the progress of a fair and impartial election.
+The amount of which the Commission bars a candidate from running for any SGA position may be no less than one year.